erasmus-without-paper/ewp-specs-api-echo/README.md

    parse XML files in requests.
 Variables (such as the `echo` variable) will be delivered to you via the regular GET parameter.
-We make it more a bit more complicated here just for the purpose of exercise (we found that some developers don't have much experience with XML namespaces).
+We make it more a bit more complicated here just for the purpose of exercise (we found that some developers don't have enough experience with XML namespaces, so they may find it useful).

 ### Step 4.
 Identify the EWP Host and respond

-This step is designed to make sure you can **identify the requesting EWP Host** and that you **encode your XML output properly**.
+This step is designed to make sure you can **identify the requesting HEIs** and that you **encode your XML output properly**.

  * Respond with a **HTTP 200** status, and a document described by the [response.xsd](response.xsd) schema.